Marshall Manufacturing Company

 A myriad of variables concerning bent metal can be exhaustive to understand in a complete manner.
 Marshall Manufacturing has built a surplus of knowledge.
 Garnering expertise and claiming higher ranking within said knowledge can not be accrued through the written page.
 From their first attempt to bend stainless steel wire to specification, then adding machined features, they found the bend is likely to distort because of added stresses put into the material in the bending process.
 That’s when the real knowledge began.
 Many years ago, Marshall set itself on a path unaware.

 At that time, not a soul within the company would have thought that Marshall Manufacturing would become the premiere metal wire and tube bending manufacturer preferred by medical device OEM’s around the globe.
 So, this is a paper about knowledge accrued; about bending wisdom to attempt control and ultimately offer customers a better way, a successful outcome.
-They call it “Design for Optimum Manufacturability”.
+They call it “Cost Optimization Strategy”.
 The medical device OEM’s often call it “amazing”.

 Design Intent, Feasibility and Definition.